googleapis/java-cloud-bom/tests/validate-bom/README.md

         path: <path_to_bom_pom.xml>
 ```

-If there's an error in building the canary project, you would see errors in the
+If there's an error in building the canary project, you see errors in the log:
-log:

 ```
 [INFO] ------------------------------------------------------------------------